-Actuarially determined contribution amounts are calculated as of the beginning of the fiscal year (July 1) for the year immediately following the fiscal year.
-Actuarial valuations are performed every year.

-Methods and assumptions used to determine contribution rates:
+Actuarial determined contribution amounts are calculated as of the beginning of the fiscal year (July 1) for the year immediately following the fiscal year.
+The assumption shown below are those used in the 7/1/2020 actuarial valuation to calculate the FY2022 ADC.
+Assumptions used to determine all contributions in the past would not have been the same.

-Actuarial cost method Entry Age Normal

-Amortization method Level Dollar

-Remaining amortization period 12 years

-Asset valuation method Market Value

-Inflation 2.75 percent

-Salary increases Rates vary by years of service

-Investment rate of return 6.00%, net of pension plan investment expense, including inflation

-Retirement age Rates vary by age

-Mortality RP-2014 Blue Collar Mortality Table with generational projection using Scale MP-2014
+Methods and assumptions used to determine e contribution rates: Actuarial cost method Entry Age Normal Amortization method Level Dollar Remaining amortization period 10 to 15 years Asset valuation method 4-year smoothed market Inflation 2.50 percent Salary increases Rates vary by years of service Investment rate of return 6.00%, net of pension plan investment expense, including inflation Retirement age Rates vary by age Mortality SOA PubS-2010(B) with generational projection using Scale MP-2019